Minamata disease: Identification of mercury

 As soon as the investigation identified a heavy metal as the causal substance, the wastewater from the Chisso factory was immediately suspected as the origin.
-The company's own tests revealed that its wastewater contained many heavy metals in concentrations sufficiently high to bring about serious environmental degradation, including lead, mercury, manganese, arsenic, thallium, and copper, plus the chalcogen selenium.
+The company's own tests revealed that its wastewater contained many heavy metals in concentrations sufficiently high enough to bring about serious environmental degradation, including lead, mercury, manganese, arsenic, thallium, and copper, plus the chalcogen selenium.
 Identifying which particular poison was responsible for the disease proved to be extremely difficult and time-consuming.
 During 1957 and 1958, many different theories were proposed by different researchers.
 At first, manganese was thought to be the causal substance due to the high concentrations found in fish and the organs of the deceased.
-Thallium, selenium, and a multiple contaminant theory were also proposed, but in March 1958, visiting British neurologist Douglas McAlpine suggested that Minamata symptoms resembled those of organic mercury poisoning, so the focus of the investigation centered on mercury.
+Thallium, selenium, and a multiple contaminant theory were also proposed.
+In March 1958, visiting British neurologist Douglas McAlpine suggested that Minamata symptoms resembled those of organic mercury poisoning, which shifted the focus of the investigation to mercury.